facebook/react/README.md

 React is a JavaScript library for building user interfaces.

-* **Just the UI:** Lots of people use React as the V in MVC.
-Since React makes no assumptions about the rest of your technology stack, it's easy to try it out on a small feature in an existing project.
+* **Declarative:** React makes it painless to create interactive UIs.
+Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.
+Declarative views make your code more predictable, simpler to understand, and easier to debug.
+* **Component-Based:** Build encapsulated components that manage their own state, then compose them to make complex UIs.
+Since component logic is written in JavaScript instead of templates, you can easily pass rich data through your app and keep state out of the DOM.
-* **Virtual DOM:** React abstracts away the DOM from you, giving a simpler programming model and better performance.
-React can also render on the server using Node, and it can power native apps using [React Native](https://facebook.github.io/react-native/).
+* **Learn Once, Write Anywhere:** We don't make assumptions about the rest of your technology stack, so you can develop new features in React without rewriting existing code.
+React can also render on the server using Node and power mobile apps using [React Native](https://facebook.github.io/react-native/).
-* **Data flow:** React implements one-way reactive data flow which reduces boilerplate and is easier to reason about than traditional data binding.

-**NEW**!
-Check out our newest project [React Native](https://github.com/facebook/react-native), which uses React and JavaScript to create native mobile apps.

 [Learn how to use React in your own project](https://facebook.github.io/react/docs/getting-started.html).